Opentrons/Protocols/protocols/1475-ledtechno-part2/README.md

 7. Robot will transfer 300 uL wash buffer to the whole plate.
 8. Robot will discard solutions in each well.
 9. Robot will repeat steps 7-8 twice.
-10. Robot will pause for user to remove all residual buffer by tapping the plate upside down on absorbent paper.
+10. Robot will pause for 2 minutes for user to remove all residual buffer by tapping the plate upside down on absorbent paper.
 11. Robot will transfer 200 uL blocking buffer to each well.

 ### Additional Notes